Introduction

 TOP TIP - Once you click OK, the dialog will close and you will be back at your image, viewing in soft-proof mode.
 To switch back and forth from soft-proof to a non-proofed view, press CTRL+Y on your keyboard.
 (Command+Y on a Mac).

 Take care when using these display option proofs.
 The results can often look odd at first blush.
 One good tip from Giorgio Trucco at Outbackphoto.com is to look away when applying the proof.
-Give it a good 20 seconds then look at your monitor.
+Give it a good 20 seconds, and then look at your monitor.
 This should be a good preview of your final output.
 For a more in-depth presentation on Photoshop soft proofing, Check Out This Presentation by Cambridge in Colour.

 Lightroom